PaoloLRinaldi/upload_to_ytmusic_android/README.md

 ```
 then press Enter and select "Allow".

 4. Write the following lines of code and after each one of them press Enter.
+Alternatively you can copy them altogether and paste them on Termux and, when it arrives at the last command, just press Enter once.
 ```
 apt update -y